pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 Platform Wheels
 ~~~~~~~~~~~~~~~

-*Platform Wheels* are wheels that are specific to a certain platform like linux,
+*Platform Wheels* are wheels that are specific to a certain platform like Linux,
 macOS, or Windows, usually due to containing compiled extensions.

 To build the wheel: